Leonic16246/license-plate-reader/README.md

 - Henry Hu (20114453)

 ## Project Overview
-This project is a license plate detection system using a Raspberry Pi with a connected camera to capture and log license plate information in real-time.
-The system detects number plates, differentiates them from other objects, and stores the collected data securely.
+This project is a license plate detection system built on a **Raspberry Pi** with a connected camera to capture and log license plate information in real-time.
+The system detects number plates, differentiates them from other objects, and securely stores the collected data.

 ## User Requirements
 - **Object Detection:** The system must detect whether an object is a number plate.